 When you click on the File tab this opens up what is called the Backstage view, and here we can go ahead and open additional documents, we can Save As, Print, Share again, About our document, some additional Help.
 Let's go ahead and click on Print.
 If I wanted to print the document I could go ahead and do so from here.
 I don't have a printer hooked up to this system.
 Therefore I'm unable to print.
 Let's go ahead and do a Save As.
 There's something I want you to watch for as I go to Save As a copy of my file.
 I have Save As here, but you'll notice up here I have Document2.

 If I click on Save As, I'm going to provide a name.
 I'm going to go ahead, click on Save and it is saving, and you will now notice that Document2 also changed to Office Basics.
 I could also change that right from here instead of going into File and Save As.
 We'll add Rev2 and it's saving it.
-In this demo we used Word Online, and keep in mind there will be some differences between the online version and the desktop versions of these applications.
+In this demo we used Word for the web, and keep in mind there will be some differences between the online version and the desktop versions of these applications.

 But just remember, you can always use the Tell me what to do to get help.
 For more information about the Office applications and Office 365, please refer to the Office Training Center.